 Operating posture

-Programs are government-funded and initiated on a selective basis.
+Programs are procured directly by the units they serve and initiated on a selective basis.
 Engagements are assessed for timing, partner readiness, and operational alignment prior to commitment.
 Not all inquiries result in a program.

 03